rasmushenningsson/VariantCallFormat.jl/docs/src/vcf-bcf.md

 VCF is a text-based file format for representing genetic polymorphism.

-VCF files can be read using `VCFReader`, respectively:
+VCF files can be read using `VCF.Reader`, respectively:

 ```julia
 reader = VCF.Reader(open("example.vcf", "r"))